segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/mailmodo-source/index.md

 ## Sending Data To Mailmodo

-The Mailmodo Source works only when you also connect Mailmodo as a Destination.
-With the Mailmodo Destination, you can use Segment to send identify and track calls to Mailmodo so you can target customers with interactive emails.
+The Mailmodo Source only works when you connect Mailmodo as a Destination.
+With the Mailmodo Destination, you can use Segment to send identify and track calls to Mailmodo and create target audiences you can reach with interactive emails.

 Want to start sending data to Mailmodo?
 Learn how by reading the [Mailmodo Destination docs](https://support.mailmodo.com/en/support/solutions/articles/84000351518).